Topological rigidity of small RCD(K,N) spaces with maximal rank: Introduction

 but $X_i$ not bi-H\"older homeomorphic to a flat torus.
 In \cite{mondello-mondino-perales}, a sequence of finite sheeted covers $X_i^{\prime} \to X_i$ is constructed in such a way that $X_i^{\prime}$ converges in the Gromov--Hausdorff sense to the flat torus $ \mathbb{T}^N$.
 From here, the Cheeger--Colding version of the Reifenberg Theorem \cite[Appendix A]{cheeger-colding-i} implies that $X_i^{\prime}$ is bi-H\"older homeomorphic to $\mathbb{T}^N$ for $i$ large enough, and it is deduced using topological arguments that the spaces $X_i$ are homeomorphic to $\mathbb{T}^N$.

 Their argument concludes here, but the proof is not finished, since a bi-H\"older homeomorphism $ X_i^{\prime} \to \mathbb{T}^N$ doesn't necessarily descend to a bi-H\"older homeomorphism between $X_i$ and a flat torus.
+Moreover, if $N\geq 5 $, there exists exotic tori, i.e., smooth manifolds homeomorphic to the standard $N$-torus but not diffeomorphic to it \cite[Section 15.A]{wall}, and any such exotic tori admits a finite-sheeted covering diffeomorphic to the standard $N$-torus \cite[Theorem A.1]{fisher-kalinin-spazier}.

 We address this with the following result, which is a modification of the \emph{canonical homeomorphism} constructed by Honda--Peng in \cite[Theorem 6.3]{honda-peng} (see the end of Section \ref{sec:canonical} for further details).
+We refer the reader to Section \ref{sec:mgh} for the definition of measured Gromov--Hausdorff convergence.

 \begin{mainthm} For each $K \in \mathbb{R}$, $N \geq 1$, $\varepsilon > 0 $, there is $\delta > 0 $ such that if $(X, \mathsf{d}, \mm )$ is a compact $\rcd (K,N)$ space $\delta$-close to $\mathbb{T}^N$ in the measured Gromov--Hausdorff sense, and there is an abelian group $G \leq \iso (X)$ with $\diam (X / G ) < \delta $, then there is a free isometric action of $G$ on $\mathbb{T}^N$ and a $G$-equivariant homeomorphism $F : X \to \mathbb{T}^N$ with